4MarkusMarkus/marinade-tenderize-from-hackaton/README.md

 Marinade.finance is a non-custodial liquid staking solution, focused on yield maximisation and ease of use while keeping staking decentralized!

-Start Tenderizing now on testnet at https://solana.tenderize.me/ !
+Start Marinating now on testnet at https://marinade.finance !

 ## Overview

 ### Benefits

-🔨🥩 Making staking easy and tender
+🔨🥩 Making staking easy and marinated

 👨‍🌾 Maximizing yield, automatic reinvesting

-🌊 Liquifying staking by minting tenderSol token
+🌊 Liquifying staking by minting marinatedSol token

-We provide users with tenderSol, a value accruing staking derivative token, which allows them to enter or exit staking with no bonding and unbonding period!
+We provide users with marinatedSol, a value accruing staking derivative token, which allows them to enter or exit staking with no bonding and unbonding period!
 Our main focus is to make staking more efficient and easy for regular non-technical Solana community members.
-Having a tenderSol token that represents their staking position allows users to use it again, for example as a collateral in other protocols.
+Having a marinatedSol token that represents their staking position allows users to use it again, for example as a collateral in other protocols.

 ### Features